SelimWaly/CC-Scanner/README.md

 - Significantly boost fraud classification accuracy by augmenting classical ML features with features generated through Graph Neural Networks (GNNs)
 - Utilize our distributed preprocessing, training and inference pipelines to detect fraud quickly
-- Improve developer efficiency and experimentation with our no-code, config-driven user interface To learn more, visit the [CC-Scanner](https://github.com/SelimWaly/CC-Scanner) GitHub repository.
+- Improve developer efficiency and experimentation with our no-code, config-driven user interface
 ## Validated Hardware Details
 There are workflow-specific hardware and software setup requirements depending on how the workflow is run.
 Bare metal development system and Docker\* image running